everyvoid/SmartHome-VR/README.md

 # SmartHome-VR

-A Smart Home environment prototype used to explore User Enactment technique in Virtual Reality.
+A Smart Home VE prototype used to explore the User Enactment technique in Virtual Reality. :house_with_garden: